iterative/katacoda-scenarios/get-started/stages/06-how-directories-are-cached.md

-# How directories are cached and tracked?
+# How are directories cached and tracked?

-DVC stores the _outputs_ defined in `run` in the `cache` similar to other data. `data/prepared` directory is defined as an output in `prepare` stage and its MD5 hash is:
+By default, DVC stores the _outputs_ defined in `stage add` in the `cache` similar to other data. `data/prepared` directory is defined as an output in `prepare` stage, and the hash value is:

 `grep -A 1 'path: data/prepared' dvc.lock`{{execute}}

-and this points us to `.dvc/cache/f1/b1d214c4cc7a3efdb200410227b975.dir` file similar to other directories tracked by DVC.
-You can see the contents of this `.dir` file in VS Code.
+and this points us to `.dvc/cache/f1/b1d214c4cc7a3efdb200410227b975.dir` file.
+You can see the contents of this `.dir` file in VS Code:

 `stages/.dvc/cache/f1/b1d214c4cc7a3efdb200410227b975.dir`{{open}}